Alien: Earth and Alien: Romulus sequel news

 Community Stats

 This Alien Movie Universe community is part of the Scified network.
-Scified hosts a network of online fan-site communities containing 406,109 posts by 48,300 members (11 are online now).
+Scified hosts a network of online fan-site communities containing 406,389 posts by 48,444 members (20 are online now).
 The Alien: Earth Series Forum is the most recently active forum.
-The latest Forum topic added was: Looking for a member to visit The Wreckage event in Las Vegas this month for us!
+The latest Forum topic added was: That Far Away Moon in Alien: Earth – is it LV-426?

 VIPWhat are VIP?AdminModeratorSpecial TitleMember